thainph/ai-trans/README.md

 ### Overview

-AI Translator is a browser extension that lets you **quickly translate selected text on any web page** using OpenAI models.
+AI Translator is a Chrome extension that translates text on any web page using AI.
-The UX is intentionally simple: select text, click the **T** button, see the translation in place.
+It supports two translation modes: **selected text translation** and **full page translation**, with two AI backend options: **OpenAI** and **Ollama** (local).

 ### Key Features

-- **Inline translation on page**: Select any text and a small `T` button appears near the selection; click it to open the translation popup.
+- **Select & Translate**: Select any text on a page, click the **T** button to see the translation in a popup.
+- **Reverse Translate**: In editable fields, click the **R** button to translate text back to the detected source language.
+- **Full Page Translation**: Translate the entire page at once from the extension popup.
+New content added dynamically is auto-translated.
+- **Dual AI Provider**:
+  - **OpenAI**: 7 model options — `gpt-4o-mini`, `gpt-4o`, `gpt-4-turbo`, `gpt-4.1-nano`, `gpt-4.1-mini`, `gpt-4.1`, `gpt-3.5-turbo`.
+  - **Ollama**: Connect to a local Ollama server, auto-loads available models.
-- **Automatic source language detection**: Heuristics to detect English, Vietnamese, Japanese, Korean, Chinese, French, German, Spanish, and more based on characters.
+- **Auto Language Detection**: Detects English, Vietnamese, Japanese, Korean, Chinese, French, German, Spanish, Portuguese, Russian, Thai, Indonesian, Italian, Dutch, Arabic, Hindi based on character patterns.
-- **Multiple target languages**: Supports many popular languages (EN, VI, JA, ZH, KO, FR, DE, ES, PT, RU, TH, ID, IT, NL, AR, HI…).
+- **16 Target Languages**: Vietnamese, English, Japanese, Chinese, Korean, French, German, Spanish, Portuguese, Russian, Thai, Indonesian, Italian, Dutch, Arabic, Hindi.
-- **Style presets**: Choose translation style: `Casual`, `Polite`, or `Business`.
+- **3 Style Presets**: `Casual`, `Polite`, `Business`.
-- **Compact popup UI**:
-  - Shows source → target language pair.
-  - Allows changing target language directly in the popup.
+- **Draggable & Resizable Popup**: Move the translation popup by dragging the header; resize by dragging the edges.
-  - `Copy` button for quick copy of the translated text.
+- **Copy to Clipboard**: One-click copy of translated text.
-- **Chrome cloud storage for settings**:
-  - Stores OpenAI API key.
-  - Stores default style.
-  - Stores default target language.
+- **Smart Language Switching**: If target language matches source language, auto-switches (e.g. English ↔ Vietnamese).
+- **Settings Sync**: All settings stored in `chrome.storage.sync` and synced across devices.

 ### How It Works

-1. **Content script (`content.js`)**
+1. **Content Script (`content.js`)**
    - Listens for text selection on the page.
-   - Renders a circular `T` button near the selected text.
+   - Shows a floating **T** button (and **R** button for editable fields) near the selection.
-   - When the user clicks `T`, opens a popup (Shadow DOM) showing translation status.
+   - Opens a draggable/resizable popup (Shadow DOM) showing the translation result.
-   - Reads the selected text, detects the source language, loads config (style, targetLang) from `chrome.storage.sync`.
-   - Sends a `translate` message with: `text`, `sourceLang`, `targetLang`, `style` to the **background** script.
+   - Detects source language, loads config from `chrome.storage.sync`, and sends a `translate` message to the background script.
+   - Handles full page translation: walks the DOM, collects text nodes (skipping code/scripts/URLs), sends batches to background, and replaces text with translations.
+   - Uses `MutationObserver` to auto-translate dynamically added content during page translation.

-2. **Background service worker (`background.js`)**
+2. **Background Service Worker (`background.js`)**
-   - Receives `translate` messages from the content script.
+   - Receives `translate` and `translateBatch` messages from the content script.
-   - Reads `apiKey` from `chrome.storage.sync`.
-   - Builds a **system prompt** based on:
-     - Source and target languages.
-     - Selected style (casual / polite / business).
-   - Calls OpenAI Chat Completions API (`gpt-4o-mini`) via `https://api.openai.com/v1/chat/completions`.
-   - Returns the translated text back to the content script.
+   - Routes requests to **OpenAI API** or **Ollama API** based on the selected provider.
+   - Builds system prompts with source/target language and style instructions.
+   - Handles batch translation with numbered format for accuracy.
+   - Also handles `getOllamaModels` messages to fetch available models from the Ollama server.

-3. **Settings popup (`popup.html`, `popup.js`)**
+3. **Settings Popup (`popup.html`, `popup.js`)**
    - UI shown when clicking the extension icon in the toolbar.
-   - Allows:
+   - **Provider selection**: Toggle between OpenAI and Ollama.
-     - Entering and saving the **OpenAI API key**.
+   - **OpenAI config**: API key input (with show/hide toggle), model selector.
-     - Choosing default translation style.
-     - Choosing default target language.
-   - Configuration is stored in `chrome.storage.sync` and used by both the in-page popup and the background script.
+   - **Ollama config**: Server URL, model selector with refresh button.
+   - **Translation style**: Casual / Polite / Business radio buttons.
+   - **Target language**: Dropdown with 16 languages.
+   - **Translate This Page** button: Triggers full page translation on the active tab.

 ### Installation & Usage